tc39/notes/es7/2015-11/nov-19.md

 YK: I think you are misreading the politeness.
 I believe some feel the observable may need dramatic changes.

-DE: I don’t see why we cant move to stage 1.
+DE: I don't see why we cant move to stage 1.

 M: its a draft